Why it matters

 Optical image stabilisation

-Nikon's Stabilized range — the Coolshot Pro III and Pro II — uses optical image stabilisation technology borrowed from Nikon's camera division.
+Nikon's Stabilized range, specifically the Coolshot Pro III and Pro II, uses optical image stabilisation technology borrowed from Nikon's camera division.
 The system actively counteracts hand shake and environmental movement by adjusting the optical path in real time.

 The practical benefit is most noticeable in two situations: golfers with naturally less steady hands, and conditions with significant wind.
 On an exposed links course in a crosswind, an unstabilised rangefinder can struggle to hold on a distant flag long enough to acquire a reading.
 A stabilised device holds steady.